This guide has everything you need to know about handheld massagers, including best models but...

 The CM7 delivers both vibration and percussion massage therapy.
 It's cordless, lightweight, and compact.
 It weighs a mere pound and three-quarters, and it's only sixteen and a half inches long.

-We love how easy it is to throw into your gym bag, leave in an office drawer, or fit right into your carry-on.
+I love how easy it is to throw into your gym bag, leave in an office drawer, or fit right into your carry-on.
 The best thing about this model, though?
 It's actually two in one.
 It's a full percussion massager that comes with 6 stick attachments for your body, and it's also a vibration head and face device.

 The face and scalp sticks enable you to deeply massage your temples, scalp, face, and jaw.
 A professional head massage relieves headaches, neck pain, and the discomfort and extreme pain that can be associated with jaw conditions, such as TMJ.